JIT

 1. Customer place an order on your eCommerce store.

-2. After receiving the order, the store owner or manufacturer orders the material/ product.
+2. After receiving the order, the store owner or manufacturer orders the material or product.

-3. After the supplier receives the order, delivered the required material to the store owner.
+3. After the supplier receives the order, deliver the required material to the store owner.

 4. After receiving a product or material from the supplier, Assemble the product.